anchore/test-images/README.md

 of the directory, which in this case is `new`.
 The end result will create the following container: `anchore/test_images:new`.

+### Optional setups when building
+There are some situations where the default `ContainerMakefile` is insufficient to create an image along with `Dockerfile`.
+This is the case of the Java image, where there is a need to run some ephemeral containers to create a java artifact.
+In such cases, there is support for a `setup.sh` script that needs to be defined in the target.
+If this file exists, the `Makefile` will execute it as part of the `build` target.

+Note: make sure the file is executable

 ## make targets
 A couple of other `make` commands are available for the symlinked `Makefile`, they are documented as part of the `make help` output.